-3.2 ACADEMIC ADVISEMENT POLICY
+3.2 Academic Advisement

 All students admitted into an online DHCON program are assigned an academic advisor for purposes of course planning, consultation, and academic advisement throughout the program of study.
 Consistent contact with an academic advisor allows the student to address curricular and career concerns and review progress towards graduation.
 Effective advising contributes to student satisfaction with their academic program and the university, as well as student retention.
 At a minimum, students are required to meet with their academic advisor upon admission into a program and prior to each course registration term.
-Authorization to register for courses is contingent upon academic advisement.
+Authorization to register after the module, fall, summer, and spring courses is contingent upon academic advisement.